-The supervisor, with the approval of the Department Director, makes the selection decision.
+The supervisor or hiring manager makes the selection decision.
 The goal is to select the applicant who best fits the needs of the City in terms of knowledge, skill and talent needed for the position.
 The City encourages and supports promotion from within the City.